mikeerickson/nptemplating-docs/docs/templating-basics/template-modules.md

 ### Frontmatter Module
 [Frontmatter Module](/docs/templating-modules/frontmatter-module) exposes all the frontmatter variables of a file as internal variables.

+### Note Module
+[Note Module](/docs/templating-modules/note-module) exposes all the note variables of a file as internal variables.

 ### Time Module
 [Time Module](/docs/templating-modules/time-module) contains every internal variable / method related to time values.